accelazh/accelazh.github.io/staging/2022-04-06-Summary-on-Software-Architecture-Design.md

     * __Replication__ and __placement__ affects how queries are served at distributed system level, but more proper to discuss at [Data partitioning section](.). __Colocation__ places data used together on same node to benefit prefetching and saves networking coordination cost.

     * __Interoperability__.
 Datalake, e.g. Delta Lake, uses open formats (Parquet, Apache ORC, JSON, CSV) for both its internal data, metadata, and transaction logs.
-This allows any other app to interoperate, and allows launching a new server any where else at cloud to resume processing.
+This allows any other app to interoperate, and allows launching a new server anywhere else at cloud to resume processing.

   * __Classification level__.
 It maps to individual or a group of similar chunks as the tracking unit.
-The grouping can either be physical too locate chunks together, or logical to track similar chunks with metadata.
+The grouping can either be physical to locate chunks together, or logical to track similar chunks with metadata.

 We can summarize data layout __properties__ by exploring two extremes, a write-optimized layout and a read-optimized layout.
 We can tune properties to watch the transition between the two.

   * __Write-optimized layout__.
 Newly updated/inserted data are sequentially appended to the end of log without any special handling.
 Write path has the lowest cost.

   * __Read-optimized layout__.
 Chunks are fully indexed at key-value granularity.
 Chunks are internally sorted, non-overlapping, and large enough to avoid fragmented IOs from a range query.
 Columnar layout if not too many cross-column lookups.
+Fields frequently accessed together are packed close.

   * __Transition from write-optimized to read-optimized layout__.
 Applying various properties, we can observe three trends: 1) introduce sort order, 2) reduce tracking granularity, 3) group similar data together